When you think B2B marketing, you probably think corporate.

 From there, start leveraging those answers to build meaningful connections.

 Keep in mind, people connect with people.
 Even if you’re business is looking to close a deal with another business, the conversations are still going to take place between real people.
-If you can build that meaningful connection initially, you’re going to be in a much better spot.
+If you can build that meaningful connection initially, you’re going to be in a much better spot by the time you send your proposal over.

 How do you build these connections?